Discover The Great Migration in Africa & Other Epic Animal Migrations

 • Wildebeest crossing the Mara River, Tanzania and Kenya

-• Carmine bee-eaters begin arriving on the banks of the Zambezi in Northern Namibia
+• Carmine bee-eaters begin arriving on the banks of the Zambezi in northern Namibia

-September Safari:
+September Safaris

-• High whale season, Hermanus South Africa
+• High whale season, Hermanus, South Africa

-• In late September, Carmine bee-eaters begin breeding on the banks of the Zambezi, Northern Namibia
+• In late September, Carmine bee-eaters begin breeding on the banks of the Zambezi, northern Namibia

 • Over 10 million bats arrive in Kasanka, Zambia

-• In early October, Carmine bee-eaters begin breeding on the banks of the Zambezi, Northern Namibia
+• In early October, Carmine bee-eaters begin breeding on the banks of the Zambezi, northern Namibia

 • End of whale season in Hermanus, South Africa